What is Insurance Pre-Licensing?

 How long does it take to complete pre-licensing?

 Most students complete their pre-licensing course in 1-3 weeks studying part-time.
 ExamFX courses are self-paced, so you can move faster if you have more time to dedicate, or take longer if needed.
-States require a minimum number of study hours (approximately 24 per line), but there's no maximum time limit.
+States typically require a minimum of approximately 24 study hours per line of authority, but there's no maximum time limit.

 How difficult is the state insurance exam?

-First-time pass rates typically range from 50-70% depending on the line of authority.
+Industry-wide first-time pass rates typically range from 50-70% depending on the line of authority and the state.
+However, ExamFX reports a 93% pass rate among their students.
 The exams are challenging but very passable with proper preparation.
 ExamFX's practice exams are designed to match the format and difficulty of the actual state exam, so you'll know what to expect.
+In Wisconsin, you need a score of 70% or higher to pass.

 What if I fail the exam?